broeman/gopack/README.md

 Package Manager in Go Language
 BSD-License applies, see LICENSE for more information.

-### Current Version: 0.1 Aplha
+### Current Version: 0.1a
-Running in Alpha, and not at all useful.
+Running in alpha, and not that useful.
 At this stage it is just me tinkering.
 Haven't even acted professional yet.

 ### Purpose
 The idea is to get it to install source packages, defined in a database, with install-scripts based on LinuxFromScratch.